Here is a breakdown of major shareholders in Helmerich & Payne Inc. (NYSE: HP)

 The top institutional shareholder in the company is Blackrock Inc. with over 15.09 million shares valued at $349.59 million.
 The investor’s holdings represent 14.00% of the HP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 11.36 million shares valued at $263.07 million to account for 10.53% of the shares outstanding.
 The other top investors are State Farm Mutual Automobile Insurance Co which holds 8.26 million shares representing 7.66% and valued at over $191.24 million, while Boston Partners holds 6.43% of the shares totaling 6.94 million with a market value of $160.71 million.

-Helmerich & Payne Inc. (NYSE: HP) is 43.31% higher on its value in year-to-date trading and has touched a low of $12.40 and a high of $32.46 in the current 52-week trading range.
+Helmerich & Payne Inc. (NYSE: HP) is 41.28% higher on its value in year-to-date trading and has touched a low of $12.40 and a high of $33.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The HP stock was last observed hovering at around $32.44 in the last trading session, with the day’s gains setting it 0.75% off its average median price target of $24.50 for the next 12 months.
-It is also 17.03% off the consensus price target high of $40.00 offered by 22 analysts, but current levels are -176.58% lower than the price target low of $12.00 for the same period.
+The HP stock was last observed hovering at around $33.15 in the last trading session, with the day’s loss setting it -0.43% off its average median price target of $24.50 for the next 12 months.
+It is also 18.2% off the consensus price target high of $40.00 offered by 22 analysts, but current levels are -172.67% lower than the price target low of $12.00 for the same period.

 Helmerich & Payne Inc. (HP) Analyst Forecasts